Christian Collins (basketball)

-Christian Collins is an American basketball player who currently attends St. John Bosco in Bellflower, California.
+Christian Collins (born September 11, 2007) is an American college basketball player for the USC Trojans of the Big Ten Conference.

 Early life and high school

 Collins initially attended St. Bernard High School, before transferring to St. John Bosco after his sophomore year.

 Collins went from being unranked and relatively unknown to one of the top players in the 2026 class.

+On March 18, 2026 Collins committed to USC over offers from Louisville, Kentucky and UCLA.

 Personal life

 Collins's father, DeAngelo, played in the 2002 McDonald's All-American Game.